open/close all folders

 - Mrs. Porter tells Martin and Gina that the police officer who took her statement told her to move; this becomes a Brick Joke when Officer Warren tells Martin and Gina that he told Mrs. Porter to move after she was robbed.

 - The minor Running Gag of Officer Warren (played by Richard Moll) hitting his head on the door frame of Martin's apartment.
-The second time it happens, he complains, "Damn Japanese architects."
+The third time it happens, he complains, "Damn Japanese architects."

-- Martin is making a list of things that were stolen from his apartment, and he tries to add things he didn't own (like a big-screen TV).
+- While Martin makes a list of things that were stolen from his apartment, he tries to add things he didn't own, like a big-screen TV.

 - Sheneneh trying to videotape Officer Warren as he's walking to Martin's apartment and make it look like he's hitting her.
 He refuses to go along with it and even turns to the video camera and says, in complete deadpan, "I am not hitting her."